9 High-Impact Interviewing Tips for Older Job Seekers

 How do I get a job when I'm older?

 Searching for a new job?
 Or returning to work after a break?
-NCOA recently launched its new employment tool, Job Skills CheckUp, to help older adults get tips on how to succeed as a mature worker.
-All you have to do is tell us about your goals, describe your current employment situation, and the Job Skills CheckUp will create a personalized plan to help you find job openings, build a professional network, prepare for job interviews, and more.
+NCOA's employment tool, Job Skills CheckUp, was created to help older adults learn how to succeed as a mature worker.
+All you have to do is tell us about your goals and describe your current employment situation.
+Job Skills CheckUp will create a personalized plan to help you find job openings, build a professional network, prepare for job interviews, and more.